NatureJunkie/NearbyTarget/README.md

 - Has a separate **Top Row** that can always show your target, or the lowest HP enemy.
 - Keeps the lowest-HP choice stable (it won’t flicker between same-name mobs).
 - Can include your **pet’s target** even when its nameplate is not visible (as a gray “sticky” row).
 - Lets you **rotate/move the camera** while the UI is under your mouse by - any colorful button, double click **both mouse buttons** two tap them.
-Once to make the button click through and another to actually move
+Once to make the button click through and another to actually move (the gray area is still clickthrough without any double clicks)

 ---